arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 If you need to provision more than one device at a time or you prefer to work through your terminal, we have the right tool for you: [Arduino Cloud CLI](https://github.com/arduino/arduino-cloud-cli).

-In order to proceed with the onboarding, check [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/arduino-cloud-cli), it will explain you all the required steps to provision your board through your terminal.
+In order to proceed with the onboarding, check [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/arduino-cloud-cli), it will explain to you all the required steps to provision your board through your terminal.

 #### Assign A Thing To Your Device

 As already said, once a device is successfully configured, it appears in the "Devices" list and can be used to create a Thing, or can be linked to an existing Thing.

 In order to use your devices in IoT Cloud, you need to associate a Thing to each of them.
-A Thing is an abstract concept which holds the configuration of some variables and other settings, as well as the history of the data collected for the variables.
+A Thing is an abstract concept that holds the configuration of some variables and other settings, as well as the history of the data collected for the variables.

 To create a Thing, click on **Create Thing** next to the device of your interest and your Thing will be automatically created for you.
-At this point you can start updating it.
+At this point, you can start updating it.

 ![Create a new Thing](assets/create-thing.png "Create a new Thing")

 ***If you want to understand how to work with your Things, check the dedicated documentation available [here](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started#3-creating-a-thing).***

-***Do you want to learn more on the different types of Variables and their features?
+***Do you want to learn more about the different types of Variables and their features?
 Have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/cloud-variables).***

 #### Device Programming